yytdfc/CB/README.md

 region=us-east-1
 ```

-If you haven't set the default region and running on aws instance, this nodes will automatically use the same region to current instance.
+If you haven't set the default region and running on aws instance, this nodes will automatically use the same region as the running instance.

 ## Example